Medieinstitutet/fed24d-the-last-todos-AgnesWilson/README.md

 - Hardcoded list of todo items
 - Todos displayed on screen using HTML structure
-- Click event handling for marking todos as complete
-- Completed todos are both visually updated and removed from the list
+- Completed todos are both visually updated and can be removed from the list via a delete button
 - Data persistence using `localStorage`
 - Ability to **toggle** completed todos back to incomplete
 - A **form** to let users add new todos